TransformingDrainageProject/EDWRD/algorithm/README.md

 - By default, `example.py` will use `dpac_in_input.txt` for the daily values and `dpac_in_param.txt` for the parameters.
 Both of these files are located in the `example_datasets` directory.
 - `example.py` will create three Excel spreadsheets: `daily_output.xlsx`, `monthly_output.xlsx`, and `annual_output.xlsx`.
 - A second example dataset, `serf_ia`, is available in the `example_datasets` folder.
+- EDWRD is an open-source tool licensed under the GNU GPL 3.0 (or later) license.
+A copy of this license is included in the root directory in file called, "COPYING.txt", or users can go to https://www.gnu.org/licenses/.